 Gas-fueled fire pits need to be installed in a fixed place and must be connected to your home’s gas line.
 If gas line is non-existent, then you have to create a new hub for it.
 Even if you have DIY know-how on gas installation, it is recommended to have your gas fuel installed by a professional as it might pose danger to your well-being.
 Gas fuel can save you a lot of money if you have a big fireplace installed permanently on your patio or backyard and if you are using it a lot.

 Propane fuel is the best bet of campers and adventurers who are out in the woods or in their RVs.
 They are mostly the buyers of fireplaces powered by propane tanks because of its portability and amount of fuel.

 Propane allows for hours of strong fire that can be used both for warming and cooking.
 Families who occasionally lounge in the backyard also use it for cold weathers.

-This fireplace gives out a sophisticated look because of its black and gold finish that resembles a miniature fireplace.
-It has an attractive arch top and is finished in matte black with copper edges.
+This fireplace gives out a sophisticated look because of its white, silver and glass finish that resembles a miniature fireplace.
+It has an attractive and stylish glass outer protection.

 The Outdoor GreatRoom Company Apollo Round Base Gel-Fueled Tabletop Fire Pit

 This fire pit resembles a lamp with durable, heat resistant glass surrounding the disk that holds the gel-fuel.

 Its most distinguishable character is the Venturi flame technology that uses a propriety turbo disc combined with a glass cylinder to create a unique “spinning” effect, making it not only your source of warmth during the cold days, but also as an eye-catching centerpiece.
 This is also a commendable fire pit that has low fuel cost, easy to install, and comes in a reasonable purchase price.